Scopula divisaria: Description

 Its wingspan is about 40 mm.
 Both wings with highly crenulate outer margin and produced to points at all the veins except vein 5.
 It is a greyish moth with slightly fuscous irrorations (sprinkles) and a violaceous tinge.
 Frons blackish.
 Vertex of head whitish.
 Forewings with rufous costa.
 A bright verditer-greenish sub-basal patch found below cell and spot above it in cell and spot above it in cell.
 There is a quadrate patch found in end of cell another from below it to inner margin, and one beyond cell, a slightly sinuous dark postmedial line terminating at outer angle in a crimson mark.
 Two large quadrate green sub-apical patches can be seen.
 Hindwings with large quadrate green patch in cell, another below cell extending to inner margin and to near anal angle. a trilobate patch found beyond cell.
 Outer area purplish, with some red beyond the green patches.
 A sinuous postmedial medial line terminating in a crimson line at anal angle, A crimson subapical line and spot.
 Both wings with dark marginal line can be seen.
 Ventral side is pale, mostly with fuscous suffusion.

-Larva very long and thin, with more or less cylindrical body.
-The ventral surface light green, but suffused rusty red dorsally, with several obscure, slightly wavy longitudinal lines.
-The larvae have been reared on Hymenodictyon.